microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/ILiveRecorder_GetState.md

 Method of the [`TTD::ILiveRecorder`](interface-ILiveRecorder.md) interface.

-Allows the caller to retrieve the full path to the trace file that is currently being recorded.
+Allows the caller to know the current state of TTD's recorder on the calling thread.

 ```C++
 TTD::ThreadRecordingState TTD::ILiveRecorder::GetState() const noexcept;